Forest Fields: Community groups

 There are a number of community groups in Forest Fields, including a residents' group, Forest Fields Improvement Association, NG7 Food bank, and, since 2012, the Nottingham Solidarity Network.
 Past groups include a transition initiative called Transition Forest Fields.

 The Sumac Centre is home to a number of groups, including the Forest Fields Social Club and Veggies Catering Campaign.
 The centre also has a weekly people's kitchen, a bike repair shop, a free shop, a library, and a book shop, as well as being the base for the Sumac Youth Club, a group formed by the Robin Hood Solidarity Group to work with 7- to 15-year-olds in the local area.

 Demographics

 Forest Fields is an ethnically diverse community, with significant black and South Asian communities.

 History

 Nearby churches include St Stephen With St Paul's Church.

 Popular culture

-Forest Fields is listed in Mixmag as one of the places to be in the 1990s due to the large number of warehouse and squat parties that took place there.

 A number of early releases by Tindersticks were recorded in Forest Fields.

 Although mainly set in the Radford part of the city, many of Alan Sillitoe's books mention streets in Forest Fields.